DHTMLX/gantt-docs/data/desktop/excel.md

-Export/Import for Excel and iCal
+Export/Import for Excel, Export to iCal
 ==============================

 The dhtmlxGantt library allows you to export data from the Gantt chart in the Excel and iCal formats.
+You can also import data into Gantt from an Excel file.

 Limits on request size
 --------------------

-There is a common API endpoint [https://export.dhtmlx.com/gantt](https://export.dhtmlx.com/gantt) which serves for all export methods (*exportToPDF*, *exportToPNG*, *exportToMSProject*, etc.). **Max request size is 10 MB**.
+There is a common API endpoint [https://export.dhtmlx.com/gantt](https://export.dhtmlx.com/gantt) which serves for all export methods (*exportToPDF*, *exportToPNG*, *exportToMSProject*, etc.) and for the *importFromExcel* method. **Max request size is 10 MB**.

 There is also a separate API endpoint [https://export.dhtmlx.com/gantt/project](https://export.dhtmlx.com/gantt/project) specific for the [MSProject export/import services](desktop/export_msproject.md)
 (*exportToMSProject*/*importFromMSProject* only). **Max request size: 40 MB**.